For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 What financial commitment is required?

-Applicants are expected to make a co-contribution.
+Applicants are required to make a co-contribution towards the total cost of the project.
 The co-contribution may come from the applicant or from other sources but must not be from other Victorian Government programs or sources.
 Accepted sources of co-contribution may include:

 - contributions from community groups, businesses, or philanthropic organisations